mkishi1221/mkishi1221.github.io/_includes/cv.md

 Worked at a machine translation consultancy focused on industry-specific solutions, combining language expertise with product design to deliver practical, cost-saving tools.

+- Collaborated directly with clients to identify requirements and co-develop tailored machine translation tools that balanced linguistic accuracy with usability.
-- Led the design of machine translation products, including a Japanese menu translation system that cut restaurant translation costs by 50%.
+- Designed a Japanese menu translation system that significantly reduced localization costs for restaurant clients.
-- Led the redesign of Toyota’s vehicle repair manuals for a digital-first experience, deployed globally.
+- Led the digital-first redesign of vehicle repair manuals for a major Japanese automotive brand, improving accessibility and service efficiency.
-- Led the development of a content management tool for Konami, supporting global coordination between copywriters and translators.
+- Created content management tools for a top-tier Japanese game developer, streamlining global collaboration between copywriters and translators.
-- Built data extraction algorithms in TypeScript that reduced customer service errors at car dealerships by 60%.
+- Developed data extraction algorithms in TypeScript to reduce miscommunications in automotive customer service operations.

 ## Language Analyst (March 2019 - July 2020)